Principal infinity-bundles -- General theory: Principal bundles

-(For instance in terms of model categories: choose a model structure for $\mathbf{H}$ in which all objects are cofibrant, choose a fibrant representative for $\mathbf{B}G$ and a fibration resolution $\mathbf{E}G \to \mathbf{B}G$ of the universal $G$-bundle.
-Then the slice model structure of the arrow model structure over this presents the slice in question and the statement follows from the analogous 1-categorical statement.)
-This finally is equivalent to
+Specifically, if one is to do this argument in terms of model categories: choose a model structure for $\mathbf{H}$ in which all objects are cofibrant, choose a fibrant representative for $\mathbf{B}G$ and a fibration resolution $\mathbf{E}G \to \mathbf{B}G$ of the universal $G$-bundle.
+Then the slice model structure of the arrow model structure over this presents the slice in question and the statement follows from the analogous 1-categorical statement.